mmartofel/rhacm-ansible-aap-2.5-setup/README.md

 ### 1. Install and Configure AWX CLI

-Run the setup script to install Python 3.11, create a virtual environment, and install AWX CLI:
+Run the setup script to install Python 3.11 (Python 3.13 causes troubles for awx cli), create a virtual environment, and install AWX CLI:

 ```bash
 ./00-setup-awx-cli.sh